 The McCormick home is located in the northwest part of Williamson County, Texas, on the north San Gabriel River, between the towns of Bertram and Florence, 2 miles west of US Highway 183.

 The structure was built by Bryce Miller Smart in the years 1855-1858.
 Mr. Smart was born in Indiana on February 8, 1816.
 He was married to Amy Cox in Springfield, Missouri, on February 14, 1836.
 Mr. Smart brought his family to Texas in 1852.
-Settling on the banks of the North San Gabriel River in Williamson County.
+He was settling on the banks of the North San Gabriel River in Williamson County.

 Accompanying the Smart family to Texas were relatives of Mr. Smart who settled in and around the area of Florence, Texas.

-Relatives of Amy Cox Smart were settled in the area of Lampasas, Texas, on Lucy Creek.
+Relatives of Amy Cox Smart settled in the area of Lampasas, Texas, on Lucy Creek.

 Upon the death of Mr. Smart, the widow, Mrs. Amy smart, and a daughter, Mrs. Margaret (Maggie) Smart McCormick, continued to live in the home.

-It was Mrs. McCormick, a widow, the daughter of the original builder, and her son Mr. Charles Philip McCormick, who finally completed the building of the homestead.
-A roof was added to the additional walls and a large front porch.
+It was Mrs. McCormick, a widow, the daughter of the original builder, and her son Mr. Charles Philip McCormick, who finally completed the homestead building.
+The roof was added to the additional walls and a large front porch.
 Mrs. McCormick owned and occupied the home along with her son and his family until her death in 1936.